rcgray/free-genai-bootcamp-2025/visual-novel/docs/submission/Prompts.md

 I saw that we deleted the NVIDIA support (since we're running on MacOS currently).
 However, this is still very valuable on machines with NVIDIA GPUs.
 Is there a way to enable this conditionally?

 ---

+[continued on Windows 10 WSL]
+I have made some minor adjustments to ensure that our docker system works on MacOS.
+Let's now test it again from scratch here on Windows 10 WSL to make sure everything is working properly.

+---

+Thank you, it will be a relief to fix the dos2unix issues!

+The issue that you discovered in the model-setup.sh file (`-exec stat -f` vs. `-printf`) was part of the MacOS compatibility (it did not recognize the `-printf` option).
+Is there a way to reconcile these so that the project can still run easily on both operating systems?

+---